knagra/farnsworth/README.md

 Live versions of the site can be accessed at https://kingmanhall.org/internal/, https://kingmanhall.org/afro/, and https://kingmanhall.org/hoyt/.

 ## Logical Structure
+Check `/DOCS/README.md` (<a href="https://github.com/knagra/farnsworth/blob/master/DOCS/README.md">here</a>)
-Check the `/DOCS/README.md` for complete details on the logical structure of the application, where to begin when first introducing yourself to Farnsworth, and how to develop the site further.
+for complete details on the logical structure of the application, where to begin when first introducing yourself to Farnsworth, and how to develop the site further.

 ## Installation